 Like any other insurance company, workers’ compensation insurers are for-profit companies that try to limit liability when possible.
 One way to limit wage replacement benefits is by questioning whether you truly need time off.

 For example, the insurer may claim that the nature and severity of your injury did not actually preclude you from performing your job and you should have been able to work.
 In these situations, you will need to provide evidence—such as medical records or doctor’s statements—to support your time off and the claimed missed income.

 Even though workers’ compensation will only replace a percentage of your lost wages and there may be a cap on how much you receive, it still provides an important benefit for many injured workers and their families.
 If you’ve received a partial or complete denial of wage replacement benefits, you should consult an experienced attorney who understands how Georgia workers’ compensation laws work.

-Contact a Savannah Workers’ Compensation Attorney for More Information
+Contact a Savannah Workers’ Compensation Attorney at Hasner Law PC for More Information